lkuper/lvar-examples/README.md

 _LVars_ are monotonically growing, lattice-based data structures for deterministic parallel programming.
-[LVish](http://hackage.haskell.org/package/lvish) is a Haskell library for programming with.
+[LVish](http://hackage.haskell.org/package/lvish) is a Haskell library for programming with LVars.
 This repository contains toy examples of programs that use LVars and LVish.

 ## Installing LVish